morganey-lang/Morganey/docs/MorganeyIndex.md

 # Morganey Index

-Morganey index is a file called `morganey-index` that is located at the root of Morganey module container.
+Morganey index is a file called `morganey-index` that is located at the root of every Morganey module container.
 Morganey module container is a place that is discoverable via JVM classpath mechanism (jar, folder, etc) and contains Morganey modules.
+Morganey interpreter can load multiple modules at once, and each of them should contain its own Index file.
 For example, here is the structure of a jar which is a Morganey module container:

 ```
 foo.jar